 Pros of retiring in Romania

 1. It’s a very cheap country.
 Compared to Europe, the US, Canada and Australia, Romania is very cheap.
-You can see my cost of living details here, as well as my Cost of Living in Romania in 2013 article to get a better view of pricing.
-But to keep it simple, for 1 US Dollar, you could buy here three baguettes or one kilo of tomatoes (during the summer) or a hamburger or two newspapers.
+You can see my cost of living details here, as well as my Cost of Living in Romania article to get a better view of pricing.
+But to keep it simple, for 1 US Dollar, you could buy here three baguettes or one kilo of tomatoes (during the summer) or a hamburger.
 CHEAP!

 2. Housing / rent is cheap.
 If you don’t want to live in Bucharest (the capital), then you can buy a one room apartment for as low as $33,000.
 Rent for something similar would go as low as $200 per month.
 Bucharest is more expensive, though.
-But generally, housing is cheap.
+But generally, housing is cheap in the country, getting even cheaper in smaller cities or villages.

 4. Most of the people speak English.
 It’s the main foreign language taught in schools and most of the city population can speak and understand English.
 Maybe you won’t be able to start a philosophical conversation with all Romanians (in English), but small talk would be OK.